Core Spreads vs Capital Index, Who's The Best?

 What Can You Trade With Core Spreads and Capital Index?

-Core Spreads offers 1,605 trading instruments and Capital Index offers 67.
+Core Spreads offers 1,605 trading instruments while Capital Index offers 67.

 Below you will find a full breakdown of what both Core Spreads and Capital Index offer.